• Menu

 Name

-The dog’s name equals eye contact and sustained attention within 1-2 seconds of cue.
-It's not a recall, but it's okay if the dog moves towards the handler.
+The dog’s name equals eye contact and sustained attention within 1-2 seconds of the cue.
+This is not a recall, but it is OK if the dog moves towards the handler.

 Come